sheldon-wright/blog/content/blog/everything-you-ever-wanted-to-know-about-linux-file-permissions/index.md

 `777 - 022 = 755`

+### Symbolic Notation

-Now that we've covered Octal notation let's discuss **symbolic notation** the letter or symbol form of representing file permissions.
+Now that we've covered octal notation let's discuss **symbolic notation**, the letter or symbol form of representing file permissions.

 You might recall this from earlier